-Establish whether there is a need by consulting with the student services team, teachers, parents and current identified young carers.
+Establish whether there is need and interest by consulting with the student services team, teachers, parents and current identified young carers.

 REVIEW

 Determine what actions the school already has in place.
 Does the school already have policies and practices that support young carers?